 Panoramic views of the Exposition

-“The main center of the Exposition is the pretty little lake, in the center of which is a famous shrine to Benten, now completely overshadowed by clustering teahouses, a hanger for the hydroplanes, and gaudy advertisements of beer and other daily necessities.
+“The main center of the Exposition is the pretty little lake, in the center of which is a famous shrine to Benten, now completely overshadowed by clustering teahouses, a hanger for the hydroplanes, which never leave the surface of the water, and gaudy advertisements of beer and other daily necessities.

 “On the farthest side of the lake from the entrance cluster the principal and most artistic structures, the majority being of typical Oriental architecture, but including some ornate modern halls.